 |Insurance group||Warranty||Service intervals||2019/20 company-car tax cost (20%/40%)|

 The cost of charging the Leaf will vary depending where you charge it, and your electricity tariff.
-Most electric car drivers charge their cars at home, so assuming you’re paying the average price of 14p per kWh of electricity, the Leaf will cost £5.60 to fully charge, while the e+ will come in at £8.68.
+Most electric-car drivers charge their cars at home, so assuming you’re paying the average price of 14p per kWh of electricity, the Leaf will cost just over £5 to fully charge, while the e+ will come in at just under £9.

-With our real-world range of 160 miles and 210 miles respectively, it’s safe to say that you’ll be paying around 4p per mile – or less if you charge using off-peak rates.
+With our real-world ranges of 160 and 210 miles respectively, it’s safe to say that you’ll be paying around 4p per mile for motoring in the Leaf – or less if you charge using off-peak rates.

 Nissan Leaf insurance group

-All versions of the Nissan Leaf fall into insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
+The Nissan Leaf starts in insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
 As such, insurance premiums should be reasonable for most drivers.